achtnullzwei/Doorman/docs/en/guide/firmware/instructions/homekit.md

    1. To pair Doorman via HomeKit, open the Home app on your iPhone or iPad.
 Tap the "+" icon and select "Add Accessory".

    2. Scan the HomeKit setup QR code on the right side.
-      If you can't scan the code, select "I Don’t Have a Code or Cannot Scan" and then choose "Enter Code Manually" to type in the setup code: `291-21-998`
+      If you can't scan the code, select "I Don't Have a Code or Cannot Scan" and then choose "Enter Code Manually" to type in the setup code: `291-21-998`

    3. Follow the on-screen instructions to complete pairing.
     Once connected, you can control Doorman through the Home app or with Siri.